Clinkle/stilts/README.md

 ## Does this really work?

 STILTS is in production at Clinkle.
-For our tech stack (MySQL 5.5, JDBC, Scala 2.11) and our use cases it works great.
+For our tech stack (MySQL 5.5/5.6, JDBC, Scala 2.11) and our use cases it works great.
 Features have been added as we've needed them.
 If there's something missing that you want, open an issue or submit a pull request.
+It can potentially be adapted to other SQL databases.
 Happy forking.